Certified Translation

 - Family reunion applicants whose marriage and birth certificates need certified Portuguese translation alongside the apostille

-- NRIs in Portugal whose document file is being completed remotely through SiZA in India
+- NRIs in Portugal whose document work is being completed remotely through SiZA in India

 Source documents we translate